 Filing for bankruptcy takes careful planning.
-It’s usually your last resort when all other options have failed.
 Due to the long-term legal and financial consequences of declaring bankruptcy, there are many rules that must be followed before you’re eligible.
 For example, it’s necessary to show the courts you have obtained credit counseling and considered alternatives.
 Bankruptcy is controlled exclusively by the federal judicial system, which strongly recommends hiring an attorney or seeking free legal services before attempting to file.
 Learn more here about bankruptcy alternatives.

 Creating a Checklist to Avoid Dismissal